fieldtrip/website/tutorial/networkanalysis_eeg.md

 Re-compute the parcellated connectome using cfg.method = 'max', and inspect the effect of this parameter on the result.
 {% include markup/end %}

-### Exploration of the connectomes in more detail

-The graph-based analysis illustrated above allows for only a crude inspection of the connectomes.
-One detail that is not visualized in this way is the spatial structure of the connections for a given node/parcel.
-To get a feel how the estimated connectivity patterns change as a function of 'seed' location is important.
-You will notice that the patterns may quite dramatically change, when moving from one seed location to the next.
-On the other hand, often nearby seed locations will lead to very similar spatial pattern.
-The directory that contains the data for this tutorial contains a simple function that allows for this exploration.
-It can be invoked as follow

-    load sourcemodel_4k_inflated;
-    source_conn.pos = sourcemodel.pos;
-    tutorial_nwa_connectivityviewer(source_conn, 'cohspctrm', [0 0.1]);

-The first input argument is the data structure with the connectivity matrix you want to explore.
-The second input argument is a string that designates the name of the field to be visualized.
-The third input argument defines the limits of the color scale.
-When clicking on the cortical sheet in the figure, you will specify the seed location from which the spatial pattern of connectivity will be displayed.

 {% include markup/info %}
 Invoke the function and explore the data.